LouisRichard/dwm/README.md

 done &
 exec dwm
 ```
+(For that, you'll have to make sure `xsetroot` is installed)
 But I, ofc, have a .xinitrc in this repo you can take if you want to.
 It is currently optimised for my laptop with a battery indicator and all.
 A desktop version will come.
 If you want to use mine, juste copy or move it to your home directory and remove the `.laptop` or `.desktop` from the filename.
 IE : `mv .xinitrc.laptop ~/.xinitrc`

+If you wish to use my .xinitrc file, make sure you have the following installed :
+* awk - Data extraction from the datas in xsetroot
+* feh - Change the wallpaper

+You can put a custom wallpaper in `~/.wp/wp.png`
+Or you can edit the file, idc

 ## Configuration
 The configuration of dwm is done by creating a custom config.h
 and (re)compiling the source code.
 Here, you'll be playing with my config but you can modify it at your will.

 The modifications I've done include :
 * Using different fonts
 * Having media keys working
   * Volume keys made to work with Pulseaudio and Alsa
 * Change the color
 * The custom .xinitrc

 ## Source
 https://git.suckless.org/dwm/